 Take our 3-hour diagnostic quant q, science, and reading test.
 Call Kate at 703-203-5796 to schedule. $100 fee.

 Don’t wait until the last minute to prepare; enroll in our test preparation program for 7th graders.
-We are offering a math drill class every Tuesday from 7:00 – 7:55 pm, a science drill from 6:00 – 6:55pm, and a reading drill from 5:00 – 5:55pm to help students get the best scores possible on the SSAT, HSPT, or TJ admissions test.
+We are offering a math drill class every Tuesday from 6:00 – 6:55 pm to help students get the best scores possible on the SSAT, HSPT, or TJ admissions test.

 This program is a supplement to, not a replacement of, our regular 8th grade comprehensive six-week fall TJ prep program.
-The purpose of the drills is to thoroughly review and drill math concepts, science reading strategies, and practice reading skills to establish the base for the six-week class.
+The purpose of the drills is to thoroughly review and drill math concepts to establish the base for the six-week class.